manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     >  typeof(y)
     <- "undefined"

 Still, `x` and `y` are different, because only one of them is actually declared.
-We can make this difference visible when we try to access the value of `x` and `y` - which, by the way shows that not only does `x` have a type, it also has a value (which isn't that surprising; as we've learned, variables of type *undefined* by definition must have one and only one value: `undefined`):
+We can make this difference visible when we try to access the value of `x` and `y` - which, by the way, shows that not only does `x` have a type, it also has a value (which isn't that surprising; as we've learned, variables of type *undefined* by definition must have one and only one value: `undefined`):

     >  x
     <- undefined